 Understanding the climate parameters of a place is essential to designing an efficient, effective, and healthy building with comfortable outdoor spaces.
 Knowing where the sun will be throughout the day during, different times of the year, helps designers plan for good daylight in space while avoiding heat gain and glare.
 Knowing the high and low temperatures will inform how much heating and cooling a space will need.
 Knowing where the winds are coming from and how strong they are can help designers determine if natural ventilation is a good option for the building design and the best locations for outdoor social spaces.
-Knowing how much snow and precipitation might affect the site will not only impact the structural and landscape designs, but also indicate if rainwater collection could be an effective strategy to help reduce
+Knowing how much snow and precipitation might affect the site will not only impact the structural and landscape designs, but also indicate if rainwater collection could be an effective strategy to help reduce the amount of potable water used.

 The Rancho Bernardo area tends to enjoy short, warm, arid, and mostly clear summers, while winter can be long, cool and partly cloudy.
 Average temperature range from the mid 40s to the mid 80s with temperature extremes occasionally dipping down into the 30s and up into the 90s.
 The average rainfall is less than nine inches per year, and snowfall is not expected.
 Mild winds come from the west most of the year, but during the winter months, stronger winds come from the east.
+The Rancho Bernardo Education Center is a newer development.
+Photovoltaic arrays at the parking lots help reduce the heat island effect, but the trees are still young.
+Over time, the Center will benefit more from the trees planted in the parking area and around the site.